-An increasingly popular form of alternative dispute resolution (ADR), collaboration places you and your spouse at the centre of a skilled team of third-party experts.
+What if there was a way to avoid expensive legal battles, reduce stress, and keep control of your future?
+Collaborative divorce is an increasingly popular alternative that helps couples reach agreements without stepping into a courtroom.
 It can help you to resolve complex issues within a more flexible and constructive framework, while also reducing both costs and recriminations.
-However, as with other forms of ADR, there are always potential pitfalls that should be taken into account.
+However, as with other forms of Alternative Dispute Resolution (ADR), there are always potential pitfalls that should be taken into account.

-Our eight pros and cons of the collaborative divorce process offer valuable insights into how a reputed 90% of collaborating spouses who used this approach reached successful outcomes.
+Our twelve pros and cons of the collaborative divorce process offer valuable insights into how a reputed 90% of collaborating spouses who used this approach reached successful outcomes.

 What is the Collaborative Divorce Process?